Palm Beach Workers’ Compensation Lawyer

 In a very small number of cases, a government entity will be found negligent.
 If this is true, it is essential you consult a Palm Beach workers’ compensation lawyer as soon as possible.
 Any claim that involves the government must follow strict rules and deadlines that vary from standard claims.
 If you do not adhere to these regulations, you can lose your ability to file.

-Regardless of what happened, or whether or not a third party caused you harm, you will have to follow some kind of deadline.
-Even in workers compensation cases, you have between 15 and 60 days to notify your employer of the accident and initiate the claims process.
+Regardless of what happened, or whether or not a third party caused you harm, there will be a deadline for filing a claim.
+Even in workers’ compensation cases, you are required by law to notify your employer of the accident and initiate the claims process within a certain period of time.
 In the case of a government agency being involved, you might have just 30 days to file.
-Deadlines to file personal injury claims vary by state, but are often between 1 and 5 years.

 To find out if you can file a personal injury claim, call a Palm Beach workers’ compensation lawyer right now.